Skip to content

 He then found extremely low-risk bets to place the money on – bets which were basically ‘even money’, which didn’t pay very much if you won.
 For example, on the night before the 2010 Australian Federal election, he put $200,000 on the Prime Minister retaining her seat which paid $1.01 for every $1 bet.
 It came off, so this ‘safe bet’ created 132,000 Frequent Flyer points (along with an additional $2,000 in winnings, or ‘profit’).
 So therefore, since he had won the bet and made a bit extra, he could withdraw his funds from the betting account to dump back into his home loan again!
 And then do it all over again.
 Rinse and repeat!

 Still Bored At Work?
-Then Check Out: Lord Howe Island, Australia - Things To Do In The Last Paradise
+Then Check Out: Airline News - When The Media Gets It Really Wrong!

 He ended up generating 550,000 points in just over 2 years just from this particular method.
 But if you are going to use this strategy, choose your bets wisely!